Farmer-Eds-Shed/Agri-Hacks/README.md

 ## User Experience UX
 <a name="ux"></a>
-A visitor to Agri-Hacks would be a farmer looking to share their on farm innovation and labour saving hacks or a farmer simply looking for insperation for projects to use on their own farms.
+A visitor to Agri-Hacks would be a farmer looking to share their on farm innovation and labour saving hacks or a farmer simply looking for inspiration for projects to use on their own farms.
 All types of farm enterprises are welcome from back yard farmers to the largest enterprises.

 ### User Stories